tiyashapal22/test/project/report.md

 	- This dashboard presents point-in-time charts that summarize storage usage and show different detailed views.
 	- A trend report shows usage over time by storage category.
 	- Chart sectors can be clicked to drill down into additional details for particular infrastructure categories such as Undiscovered LUNs, Powered-off VMs, Over-provisioned Hosts, etc.
-	- Chart sectors can be clicked to drill down into additional details for particular infrastructure categories such as Undiscovered LUNs, Powered-off VMs, Over-provisioned Hosts, etc## Backup Server Performance Dashboard
+	- Storage Tiers and Reclaimable/Non-reclaimable storage can also be seen in detail.## Backup Server Performance Dashboard(1004)
 ### Report Short Description
 `Backup Server Performance Dashboard`
 ### Information
     Last Updaated  : No Data Available
     Avg Execution Time(recent) : No Data Available
     Max Execution Time(recent) : No Data Available
 ### Report Long Description
-	- Chart sectors can be clicked to drill down into additional details for particular infrastructure categories such as Undiscovered LUNs, Powered-off VMs, Over-provisioned Hosts, etc## NetBackup Deduplication to MSDP Savings Dashboard
+	- This dashboard combines Job Throughput metrics with Host Resource / Performance utilization charts## NetBackup Deduplication to MSDP Savings Dashboard (1006)
 ### Report Short Description
 `The Dashboard provides details about Deduplication to MSDP Savings`
 ### Information
     Last Updaated  : No Data Available
     Avg Execution Time(recent) : No Data Available
     Max Execution Time(recent) : No Data Available
 ### Report Long Description
 	- The Dashboard provides Deduplication to MSDP Savings by Primary Server, by Policy Type, by Clients.
-	- The Dashboard provides Deduplication to MSDP Savings by Primary Server, by Policy Type, by Clients## Azure Cloud Cost Spend Dashboard
+	- Displays pre, post Deduplication Trend and Deduplication Savings Trend## Azure Cloud Cost Spend Dashboard(1007)
 ### Report Short Description
 `Dashboard to highlight the cost spent on Azure subscriptions`
 ### Information
     Last Updaated  : No Data Available
     Avg Execution Time(recent) : No Data Available
     Max Execution Time(recent) : No Data Available
 ### Report Long Description
 	- This dashboard contains multiple reports to show the cost spent on Azure cloud subscriptions.
 This dashboard also shows different cost visualizations based on Subscription, Region, Service, and Tag in a stacked bar chart and tile format.
 Cost spend last month - This shows the overall spend last month.
 Cost spend so far this month - This shows the cost spend until the current date.
 Projected cost spend this month - This shows the projected cost for the month based on calculation as (Cost/no of days as of current date) * (Total no of days in the month)).
 All the above 3 reports are for all the subscriptions for which billing data is collected.
 Cost history by Subscription ( Top N ) - This shows the week-wise cost history for the top 10 high-spending subscriptions for last 90 days.
 Cost history by Region ( Top N ) - This shows the week-wise cost history for the top 10 high-spending regions for last 90 days.
 Cost history by Service ( Top N ) - This shows the week-wise cost history for top 10 high-spending services for last 90 days.
 Cost history by Tag - This shows week-wise cost history for values under the tags for last 90 days.
-	- This dashboard contains multiple reports to show the cost spent on Azure cloud subscriptions.
-This dashboard also shows different cost visualizations based on Subscription, Region, Service, and Tag in a stacked bar chart and tile format.
-Cost spend last month - This shows the overall spend last month.
-Cost spend so far this month - This shows the cost spend until the current date.
-Projected cost spend this month - This shows the projected cost for the month based on calculation as (Cost/no of days as of current date) * (Total no of days in the month)).
-All the above 3 reports are for all the subscriptions for which billing data is collected.
-Cost history by Subscription ( Top N ) - This shows the week-wise cost history for the top 10 high-spending subscriptions for last 90 days.
-Cost history by Region ( Top N ) - This shows the week-wise cost history for the top 10 high-spending regions for last 90 days.
-Cost history by Service ( Top N ) - This shows the week-wise cost history for top 10 high-spending services for last 90 days.
-Cost history by Tag - This shows week-wise cost history for values under the tags for last 90 days## Command Center Dashboard
+	- The default value of the tag for this report under this dashboard is always the first value in the drop-down list.
+All history reports allow the drill-down facility to see more granular data for the default values.
+Note - Cost history by Tag report can be empty if the resource usage data is not available for the default tag.## Command Center Dashboard(1101)
 ### Report Short Description
 `Use the multi-portlet Command Center Dashboard to get a real-time view of your backup environment.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 32 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 58 Seconds
 ### Report Long Description
 	- This dashboard view includes several reports: Real Time Job Summary, Real Time Library and Drive Status, Real Time Storage Unit Utilization, and Running and Queued Jobs Summary.
-	- This dashboard view includes several reports: Real Time Job Summary, Real Time Library and Drive Status, Real Time Storage Unit Utilization, and Running and Queued Jobs Summary## Data Protection Dashboard
+	- This dashboard is relevant for Veritas NetBackup and EMC Networker jobs.## Data Protection Dashboard(1201)
 ### Report Short Description
 `Displays a dashboard view of several reports: Message of the Day, Job Status Summary, Mission Control report, and Monthly Backup Summary.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 39 Seconds
     Max Execution Time(recent) : 00 Hours: 01 Minutes: 51 Seconds
 ### Report Long Description
-	- This dashboard view includes several reports: Real Time Job Summary, Real Time Library and Drive Status, Real Time Storage Unit Utilization, and Running and Queued Jobs Summary## Mission Control - Backup
+	- In the scope selector, in addition to specifying a time period, you also can choose to omit backup retries.## Mission Control - Backup(1301)
 ### Report Short Description
 `Provides a snapshot of backup/restore event status, with easily identifiable indicators of success/failure and drilldowns to details.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 01 Minutes: 44 Seconds